nullbtb/mint/mint/README.md

 Warning: This package is still considered experimental.

 `Mint` provides a framework to generate code through templates.
 It comes out of the box with support for `copyWith`, `copyJar`, `equality`, `toJson`, and `fromJson`.
-It achieves this through fully customizable templates which are configured to generate code inside a mixin or a child class.
-It also allows you to define your own templates and enable/disable them through annotations.
+However, it allows you to generate whatever you wish, and to interact with the generated code however you wish.
+All generated code comes from templates which you can easily modify to suit your needs.
+This power extends to interacting with generated third party code.
+This allows your classes to not need any "hook up" into generated code.
+The aim of mint is clean, simple, and intuitive data classes.

 ## Usage